Now accepting applications for the 2023 Impact Fellowship!

 - Apply or nominate a student by January 9, 2023.

 - Students fill out the standard AMHSI application.

 - Students must also answer short essay questions to illustrate who they are and what they are passionate about.

 Join the fastest growing national network of future leaders!
 Accepting applications from Jewish students entering their sophomore or junior year of high school at the time of travel.

-Dana Klein at [email protected]
+Dana Klein at [email protected] or

 Greater Philadelphia Impact Fellowship